2001 Range Rover 4.0 HSE

 Engine Size: 3950

-Docs: V5C; owner's pack and service book with 8 entries; 13 old MOTs; file of invoices; current MOT October 2022 with no advisories
+Docs: V5C; owner's pack and service book with 8 entries; 13 old MOTs; file of invoices; current MOT October 2021 with 2 minor advisories

 Hammer Price (inc. buyers premium)